Mordarski-Networks/Mordarski-Networks-assets/README.md

 4. (Optional) If you want to block more websites that aren't included in the main list, then put this as the second URL below the first one https://raw.githubusercontent.com/Mordarski-Networks/Mordarski-Networks-assets/main/filters/extra.txt
 5. Save

-## Where do I open issues?
+## Issues

 You can open issues at [here](https://github.com/Mordarski-Networks/Mordarski-Networks-assets/issues).

 Although our company may be slow to respond, we will still try to look at our GitHub as soon as possible.

-## Where can I contact you?
+## Support

 You can contact us through [GitHub Discussions](https://github.com/Mordarski-Networks/Mordarski-Networks-assets/discussions).

-## Is there a hosts file version of this filter list?
+We also have a [GitHub Wiki](https://github.com/Mordarski-Networks/Mordarski-Networks-assets/wiki) that you can read for help.

+## Hosts File

-Yes, there is a hosts file version of the main filter list, which you can find [here](https://github.com/Mordarski-Networks/Mordarski-Networks-assets/tree/main/hosts).
+There is a hosts file version of the main filter list, which you can find [here](https://github.com/Mordarski-Networks/Mordarski-Networks-assets/tree/main/hosts).

-## Special thanks to
+## Helpful Information

 - https://github.com/letsblockit/letsblockit
 - https://github.com/DandelionSprout/adfilt/blob/master/Wiki/SyntaxMeaningsThatAreActuallyHumanReadable.md